DMX: 2017–2019: Tax fraud conviction

 In July 2017, DMX was charged with 14 federal counts of tax fraud.
 Federal prosecutors charged him with failing to file income tax returns from 2010 to 2015 (a period when he earned at least $2.3 million).
 DMX pleaded guilty to a single count of tax fraud in November 2017.
 DMX was originally free pending sentencing but was remanded to jail in January 2018 after leaving a drug treatment program ordered by the court and relapsing with cocaine and oxycodone.
 In March 2018, Judge Jed S. Rakoff sentenced DMX to one year in prison followed by three years of supervised release.
 The court also ordered DMX to pay $2.29 million in restitution to the government.
 He was released from prison on January 25, 2019.

 Health problems and death

-Simmons claimed he became addicted to crack cocaine when he was 14 years old, after Ready Ron tricked him into smoking a marijuana cigarette laced with the drug.
+Simmons claimed he became addicted to crack cocaine when he was 14 years old, after Ready Ron tricked him into smoking a joint laced with the drug.
 Ready Ron denied this claim in a social media post after Simmons's death.

 Simmons entered drug rehabilitation several times including in 2002, 2017, and 2019, when he canceled concerts.

 On February 10, 2016, Simmons was found unresponsive in a parking lot at a Ramada Inn in Yonkers, New York.
 He was resuscitated by first responders and intravenously given Narcan, an opioid-reversal drug; he responded quickly and became semi-conscious.
 Simmons was subsequently rushed to the hospital.
 A witness said he ingested a powdered substance before collapsing, but police found no illegal substances on the property.
 Simmons stated that it was from an asthma attack.